Skip to content

 What Healthcare Software Development Fixes -- And What It Won't

 Your patient portal goes live and a nurse in Tulsa tries to log in on her iPhone between rounds.
 The form stalls.
 She closes the tab.
 You just lost a booked appointment.
+That's not a hypothetical -- it happened to three of our clients before they called us, and it'll keep happening until the underlying performance and security architecture actually matches what clinical workflows demand.
 Healthcare software development means building web apps that handle protected health information under HIPAA and HITECH rules while actually loading fast enough for clinicians on hospital WiFi.
-We build your stack on Next.js for server-rendered React with edge caching, Supabase for Postgres-backed auth and row-level security, and Vercel for zero-downtime deploys.
-That lets your team ship patient portals, provider dashboards, telehealth interfaces, and intake workflows in 4–10 weeks instead of nine-month Waterfall projects.
-Every project gets a signed BAA, AES-256 encryption at rest, TLS 1.3 in transit, audit logging baked into the database layer, and role-based access that maps to your org chart.
+Those two things -- compliance and speed -- aren't in conflict, but you have to build for both from day one, not bolt one onto the other at the end.
+Here's how we do it.
+We build on Next.js for server-rendered React with edge caching, Supabase for Postgres-backed auth and row-level security, and Vercel for zero-downtime deploys.
+That stack lets your team ship patient portals, provider dashboards, telehealth interfaces, and intake workflows in 4--10 weeks instead of nine-month Waterfall projects that run out of runway before they ship anything.
+Every project gets a signed BAA, AES-256 encryption at rest, TLS 1.3 in transit, audit logging baked into the database layer, and role-based access that maps to your actual org chart.
 We've wired into Epic FHIR, Athenahealth, DrChrono, and a dozen HL7v2 feeds.
 The result: apps that score 90+ on Lighthouse, survive SOC 2 audits, and don't make your providers want to throw their laptops.
-If your current portal scores under 50 on mobile, you're burning appointments every day it stays live.
+If your current portal scores under 50 on mobile, you're burning appointments every single day it stays live.

 Common gaps we find in nearly every audit.

-Your current patient portal scores under 50 on Lighthouse and patients abandon intake forms on mobile.
+Your current patient portal scores under 50 on Lighthouse and patients are abandoning intake forms on mobile

-Your dev team built auth but hasn't implemented audit logging, BAAs, or encryption at the field level.
+Your dev team built auth -- good start -- but audit logging, BAAs, and field-level encryption are still on the backlog

-EHR vendors charge $80K+ for integration and lock you into 3-year contracts.
+EHR vendors want $80K+ upfront for integration and a 3-year contract to go with it

-You need SOC 2 Type II and HIPAA compliance but don't have a security engineer on staff.
+You need SOC 2 Type II and HIPAA compliance but you don't have a security engineer on staff -- and your next funding round or enterprise contract is sitting behind that audit

 What Your Website Could Look Like